Garo Yepremian: Highlights

 Yepremian is best known for two feats — one famous and one infamous.
-In a divisional playoff game against the Kansas City Chiefs on Christmas 1971, he kicked a 37-yard field goal 7 minutes and 40 seconds into double overtime, ending the longest game in NFL history and sending the Dolphins to the AFC Championship game against the Baltimore Colts (which the Dolphins won to go on to Super Bowl VI).
+In a Divisional Round playoff game against the Kansas City Chiefs on Christmas Day 1971, he kicked a 37-yard field goal 7 minutes and 40 seconds into double overtime, ending the longest game in NFL history and sending the Dolphins to the AFC Championship against the Baltimore Colts (which the Dolphins won to go on to Super Bowl VI).

 Despite all of Yepremian's success, many people remember him for a play in Super Bowl VII in 1973.
 With his team leading the Washington Redskins 14–0, Yepremian was sent on to the field to kick a field goal with slightly more than two minutes left, which would have put the game out of reach.
 The field goal attempt was blocked by Bill Brundige, and Yepremian managed to get to the ball before any other player did.
-Because Garo feared injury from a pile on, instead of just falling on the ball to preserve the Dolphins' 14–0 lead, he picked it up and frantically attempted to throw a pass with Brundige bearing down on Garo and growling at him.
-As a result, the ball slipped from Garo’s hands and went straight up in the air.
+Instead of falling on the ball to preserve the Dolphins' 14–0 lead, he picked it up and frantically attempted to throw a pass.
+As a result, the ball slipped from Yepremian's hands and went straight up in the air.
 Yepremian then attempted to bat the ball out of bounds but instead batted it back up in the air, and it went right into the arms of his former Lions teammate, Redskins cornerback Mike Bass, who returned it for a touchdown.
 The Dolphins managed to hold on to win, 14–7, thus completing the Dolphins' undefeated 1972 season.
 Yepremian later joked to reporters after the game, "This is the first time the goat of the game is in the winners' locker room."

 In the 1973 Pro Bowl, Yepremian kicked five field goals to lead the AFC to a win, and was voted Most Valuable Player in that game.
 He was elected to another Pro Bowl in 1978, and he kicked 20 consecutive field goals without a miss in 1979.